remark-embedder/core/README.md

 This allows you to transform a link in your markdown into the embedded version of that link.
 It's a [remark](https://remark.js.org/) plugin (the de-facto standard markdown parser).
-You provide a "transformer" the the plugin does the rest.
+You provide a "transformer" the plugin does the rest.

 ## Table of Contents